 Let’s say you baked it to perfection and it’s still mushy.
 What happened?
 You likely used just a bit too much force when stirring the bread cubes into the broth mixture.
 When you’re incorporating the bread cubes into the skillet, do so as gently as possible.

+Yes, you can definitely swap the dried herbs in this recipe for fresh ones if you’d prefer.
+However, you’ll need to alter the measurements by doubling everything.
 For example, this recipe calls for 1/2 teaspoon of dried sage so you will need 1 teaspoon of fresh sage.
 Dried herbs are more potent than fresh which is why you don’t need as much.

-However, I always make or bake my stuffing (or dressing as some people call it) totally separately from the bird to avoid any potential undercooking of either one.
+I have never tried this so can’t say for sure.
+I always make or bake my stuffing separately from the bird to avoid any potential undercooking of either one.

 What to Serve with Stovetop Stuffing